TaiDOmi/TTB-course/h1 Adversarial mindset.md

 - tricked the process submitting answer that the game was published in a dorp-down list that asked the stage that game was in.
 People were able to download the game for a whole day before Steam noticed and took the game down.

 Story 2
-A website admin (Gary) for a website forum talking about hacking video game consoles got to jail for 40 moths and owes 10 million to Nintendo + 4,5 million in restitution
+A website admin (Gary) for a website forum talking about hacking video game consoles got to jail for 40 months and owes $10 million to Nintendo + $4,5 million in restitution
 - They did not sell any pirated software on the forum but they adverted mod devices for example Playstation and Nintendo mini consoles and a device to hack Nintendo Switch console and had a link to the page you could buy them from.
 - The person that (MAXiMiLiEN) had hired Gary to moderate site was selling these mod devices
    - He charged 25 $ for pirated switch hacking software